Randall Weber

-Randall Weber (born September 2, 1968, in Fort St. John, British Columbia) is a retired ice hockey centre.
+Randall Weber (born September 2, 1968) is a retired ice hockey centre.
 He moved to Nottingham in the late 1970s and made his debut for the Nottingham Panthers at the age of seventeen in 1985.
 He played for the Panthers for his entire professional career, breaking the club record for number of appearances and becoming the club's longest-serving player.
 His 845 appearances is over 200 more than second placed Chick Zamick.
 His number 10 jersey was retired by the Panthers following his retirement in 2002.